Principle

 Broader dependent claim

-Indeed, the purpose of Article A123(3) EPC is to ensure legal certainty for third parties, and it must be assumed that the third party adopts a « conservative » reading of the claims.
+Indeed, the purpose of Article A123(3) EPC is to ensure legal certainty for third parties, and one must assume that the third party takes a « conservative » reading of the claims.

 A123(2)-A123(3) trap